caroleolivier/caroleolivier.github.io/_posts/2017-10-30-user-secrets.md

 <br/>

 So Secret Manager is very useful when developping ASP.NET Core applications locally.
 There are other ways of achieving the same things (like using environment variables) but I like this solution as it is very straighforward to configure.
-There is only one thing that bothers me: the extra `if` statement in code to execute extra operations in development.
-I don't like it very much, I prefer when the code path remains the same no matter what environments the code is running in.
-However, that will do for now!
+There is only one thing that bothers me: the code path executed in production versus development is different.
+I don't like it very much.
+However, I am not there yet so that will do for now!